Call Us Today - It's Free! Text Us

 Colorado law defines domestic violence as an act or threatened act of violence upon a person with whom the accused has had an intimate relationship.
 Domestic violence is not an independent crime but a sentence enhancement, meaning it increases the penalty of an offense perpetrated against a current or former dating partner or spouse.

-Traffic violations can range from a speeding ticket or distracted driving to DUI to felony vehicular homicide.
+Serious Traffic violations can range from a high level speeding ticket such as driving 30 miles over the speed limit or distracted driving to DUI to felony vehicular homicide.
 A criminal defense attorney can not only prevent you from losing points off your license that would place you in jeopardy of being unable to legally drive in the state but can also protect your freedom and finances from charges that could result in incarceration or heavy fines.

 DUI